DilanCF/CMSC412_notes/lecture/Lecture17.md

 ![Alt text](img/Lecture16/image-67.png)

 Allocate and preload certain number of pages?
-* Pro: IO is faster than doing bullk IO
+* Pro: IO is faster than doing bulk IO
   * Right kind of pages in memory, page faults will go down
-* COn: May bring in pages that ar never used
+* Con: May bring in pages that ar never used

 Most modern OS's do not use this
 * Given set of pages